codeselfstudy/codeselfstudy_content/pages/sponsor_thplibrary.md

 The Tarea Hall Pittman South Branch library in Berkeley provides meeting space to our group.

-<a className="button is-large is-link" href="https://www.berkeleypubliclibrary.org/locations/tarea-hall-pittman-south-branch" >Visit the library website</a>
+<a class="button is-large is-link" href="https://www.berkeleypubliclibrary.org/locations/tarea-hall-pittman-south-branch" >Visit the library website</a>